BrunaCamposPT/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/move-lcs-implementation-project-tenant.md

 	- Confirm the dates when the source LCS environments and project will be deallocated and deleted.

 4. The Dynamics 365 FO Go-Live team will reply to you within 2 business days and a FastTrack Solution Architect will work with you on the assessment of the project readiness for production deployment.
-5. When the tenant move assessment is successfully completed, the FastTrack Solution Architect will approve your production request for deployment.
+5. When the tenant move assessment is successfully completed, the FastTrack Solution Architect will enable the production configure button in LCS.
 6. Create the production deployment request on the new LCS project.

 	- It is not possible to select the same name for the new production environment, as it is in use for your old production environment.
 You will need to choose a new environment name so that a new URL will be generated.